cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

   {% endhighlight %}
   The above properties are specific to this example implementation.

-  In order to use this custom userstore the implementation of LDAPUserStore class should be installed on the manager as describe in [Packaging, Configuring and Installing Custom Implementations](#packaging-configuring-and-installing-custom-implementations):
+  In order to use this custom userstore, the implementation of the LDAPUserStore class should be installed on the manager as describe in [Packaging, Configuring and Installing Custom Implementations](#packaging-configuring-and-installing-custom-implementations), e.g.
   {% highlight yaml %}
   node_templates:
     ...